mongodb/docs/source/reference/javascript.rst

    :param JavaScript function: A JavaScript function.

-   :param arguments: A list of arguments to be passed to the
+   :param arguments: A list of arguments to pass to the JavaScript
-                     JavaScript function.
+                     function.

    Makes it possible to execute JavaScript codes using the JavaScript interpreter embeded in the database server.
-In this environment the "``db``" variable on the server is set to the name of the current database.
+In this environment the value of the "``db``" variable on the server is the name of the current database.

    .. warning::